Church Growth

 Create a 'Care Team' of Trained Lay Leaders

 You cannot personally care for every member — but you can train a team of lay leaders to extend pastoral care throughout the congregation.
-A well-trained care team of 8–10 people can ensure that no member faces a crisis, illness, or loss without someone from the church showing up.
+A well-trained care team of 8–10 people can ensure that no member faces a crisis without someone from the church showing up.

 Send Handwritten Notes for Significant Moments